dapr/docs/howto/setup-monitoring-tools/setup-prometheus-grafana.md

 helm install dapr-prom stable/prometheus -n dapr-monitoring
 ```

-   If you are minikube user or want to disable persistent volume for development purpose, you can disable it by using the following command.
+If you are Minikube user or want to disable persistent volume for development purposes, you can disable it by using the following command.

 ```bash
 helm install dapr-prom stable/prometheus -n dapr-monitoring --set alertmanager.persistentVolume.enable=false --set pushgateway.persistentVolume.enabled=false --set server.persistentVolume.enabled=false